-- The struct bus\type structure, which represents one type of bus (USB, PCI, I2C, etc.) - The struct device\driver structure, which represents one driver capable of handling certain devices on a certain bus. - The struct device structure, which represents one device connected to a bus - The kernel uses inheritance to create more specialized versions of struct device\driver and struct device for each bus subsystem. - In order to explore the device model, we will - First look at a popular bus that offers dynamic enumeration, the USB bus - Continue by studying how buses that do not offer dynamic enumeration are handled.
+- The struct bus\type structure, which represents one type of bus (USB, PCI, I2C, etc.) - The struct device\driver structure, which represents one driver capable of handling certain devices on a certain bus. - The struct device structure, which represents one device connected to a bus - The kernel uses inheritance to create more specialized versions of struct device\driver and struct device for each bus subsystem.

-- The first component of the device model is the bus driver - One bus driver for each type of bus: USB, PCI, SPI, MMC, I2C, etc. - It is responsible for - Registering the bus type (struct bus\type) - Allowing the registration of adapter drivers (USB controllers, I2C adapters, etc.), able to detect the connected devices (if possible), and providing a communication mechanism with the devices - Allowing the registration of device drivers (USB devices, I2C devices, PCI devices, etc.), managing the devices - Matching the device drivers against the devices detected by the adapter drivers. - Provides an API to implement both adapter drivers and device drivers - Defining driver and device specific structures, mainly struct usb\driver and struct usb\interface
+- The first component of the device model is the bus driver - One bus driver for each type of bus: USB, PCI, SPI, MMC, I2C, etc. - It is responsible for - Registering the bus type (struct bus\type) - Allowing the registration of adapter drivers (USB controllers, I2C adapters, etc.), able to detect the connected devices (if possible), and providing a communication mechanism with the devices - Allowing the registration of device drivers (USB devices, I2C devices, PCI devices, etc.), managing the devices - Matching the device drivers against the devices detected by the adapter drivers. - Provides an API to implement both adapter drivers and device drivers - Defining driver and device specific structures, eg. struct usb\driver and struct usb\interface

-- ▶ The bus, device, drivers, etc. structures are internal to the kernel - The sysfs virtual filesystem offers a mechanism to export such information to user space - Used for example by udev to provide automatic module loading, firmware loading, mounting of external media, etc. - sysfs is usually mounted in /sys - /sys/bus/ contains the list of buses - /sys/devices/ contains the list of devices - /sys/class enumerates devices by the framework they are registered to (net, input, block...), whatever bus they are connected to.
+- > The bus, device, drivers, etc. structures are internal to the kernel - The sysfs virtual filesystem offers a mechanism to export such information to user space - Used for example by udev to provide automatic module loading, firmware loading, mounting of external media, etc. - sysfs is usually mounted in /sys - /sys/bus/ contains the list of buses - /sys/devices/ contains the list of devices - /sys/class enumerates devices by the framework they are registered to (net, input, block...), whatever bus they are connected to.
 Very useful!